hapax/hapax.github.io/assets/maximal.md

 between $A$ and $B$ is a geodesic.
 Sounds very impressive!

-Even though a blob does not have straight lines, we can use these *locally* straight paths to define distance.
+Even though a blob does not usually have a single straight line connecting $A$ and $B$, we can use *locally* straight paths to define distance.
 It's what you would expect:

 $$